Okay, so, balance.

-But what about steadiness when it refers to the balancing act of motherhood?
+But what about steadiness when it refers to the emotional balancing act of motherhood?

-We’ve all heard the rhetoric about maintaining a healthy balance in relation to how we spend our time and how we manage all those feely things inside our hearts.
+We’ve all heard the rhetoric about maintaining a healthy balance around how we spend our time and how we manage all those feely things inside our hearts.
 Important people with smart degrees convey the essential benefits of a proportionate pie chart when piecing off kid time, me time, date night, girl’s night, etc., as well as moments for tending to our emotional, spiritual, physical, and mental health.

 Not that trying to achieve the above-mentioned balance isn’t a valiant endeavor.
-Sometimes we do get lucky.
+Sometimes we do find ourselves on an even keel.
 But what about when we don’t?
 The only answer I”ve come to is adopting a steady mindset of trust and surrender to fill in the gaps.

 The photo above is of my 23-year-old son and 21-year-old daughter.
 What strikes me about the photo isn’t the impressive balancing by both my kids.
 Nor is it the beauty of the water and surroundings.
 What got me thinking is what it took mentally for my kids to do this pose together.

 Two-person yoga asanas are about trust and surrender.
-They depict service towards other.
+They depict service toward others.
 So, my son is serving his sister as a balance partner, promising to stand strong for her to lean on.
 The same is true for my daughter serving her brother.
 Together they lean into one another, trusting in the security each will provide, while surrendering the need to personally control the outcome.

 As difficult as it is at times, I’ve come to learn that having a big, bold, and brave attitude of God’s got this is our best defense to wayward days, failed plans, unmet expectations, unexpected crises.
 Turns out God is important and doesn’t even need a degree.
 We can lean on the creator of everything 24/7, and we’ll be met with a wall of perpetual strength.
-We can trust in this 100% and surrender our need to take things into our own hands.
-This way God can do what God does while we get out of the way–a practice good in both theory and reality.
+Love is all-encompassing like that.

 Getting back to the yoga pose my kids displayed being an act of service, I think we’ve got that down as moms.
 Loving service is our thing.
-But, Jesus is all about service too.
-Let’s do our best to let Jesus serve us.
-For it is in giving (trust and surrender) that we receive (hope and love).
+But, God is all about service too.
+Let’s do our best to let the Father serve us by allowing Him to keep us steady.

 Strike a pose, crazy Mommas!